olson-sean-k/lesbar/README.md

 Lesbar is a `no_std` library and `alloc` is optional. **Textual string slices can be used in contexts where OS features or allocation are not available.**

-## Integrations and Cargo Features
+## Integrations and Feature Flags

-Lesbar provides some optional features and integrations via the following Cargo features.
+Lesbar provides some optional features and integrations via the following feature flags.

 | Feature     | Default | Primary Dependency | Description                                         |
 |-------------|---------|--------------------|-----------------------------------------------------|